 For the other direction, consider a path $v_0,\ldots,v_k$ from $x$ to $y$ in $\SSS^c(G,T)$.
 For every node $v_i$, $S_{v_i}$ induces a connected subgraph of $\SSS(G)$ (Lemma~\ref{lem:characterizationCSGs}(\ref{pr:connectedsets})).
 For any two consecutive nodes $v_i$ and $v_{i+1}$, there exist solutions $\gamma\in S_{v_i}$ and $\gamma'\in S_{v_{i+1}}$ that are adjacent in $\SSS(G)$ (Lemma~\ref{lem:characterizationCSGs}(\ref{pr:adjacency})).
 Clearly, $\alpha\in S_{v_0}$ and $\beta\in S_{v_k}$.
 Combining these facts yields a path from $\alpha$ to $\beta$ in $\SSS(G)$. \end{proof}

-Proposition~\ref{propo:one} implies that for a solution graph concept $\SSS$ and {\em any} terminal projection $p$ and terminal set $T$, we can decide the {\sc $\SSS$-Connectivity problem} if we know $\SSS^c(G,T)$ (the answer is YES if and only if $\SSS^c(G,T)$ is connected) and the {\sc $\SSS$-Reachability} problem if we know $\SSS^c(G,T)$ and the $\alpha$-node and the $\beta$-node (the answer is YES if and only if these two nodes are in the same component).
-However, in order to obtain an {\em efficient} algorithm using this strategy, we need to choose the terminal projection $p$ smartly: we need to throw away enough irrelevant information to ensure that $\SSS^c(G,T)$ will be significantly smaller than $\SSS(G)$, yet we need to maintain enough information to ensure that $\SSS^c(G,T)$ can be computed efficiently, without first constructing $\SSS(G)$.
+Lemma~\ref{propo:one} implies that for a solution graph concept $\SSS$ and {\em any} terminal projection $p$ and terminal set $T$, we can decide {\sc $\SSS$-Connectivity} if we know $\SSS^c(G,T)$ (the answer is YES if and only if $\SSS^c(G,T)$ is connected) and the {\sc $\SSS$-Reachability} problem if we know $\SSS^c(G,T)$ and the $\alpha$-node and the $\beta$-node (the answer is YES if and only if these two nodes are in the same component).
+However, for obtaining an {\em efficient} algorithm using this strategy, we must throw away enough irrelevant information to ensure that $\SSS^c(G,T)$ will be significantly smaller than $\SSS(G)$, yet maintain enough information to ensure the efficient computation of $\SSS^c(G,T)$, without first constructing $\SSS(G)$.
 Our strategy for doing this is to use dynamic programming to compute $\SSS^c(H,T')$ for ever larger subgraphs $H$ of $G$, while ensuring that all of the \CSG s stay small throughout the process.
 The remainder of this paper shows a successful example of this strategy.